Sofia Araújo

-Sofia Araújo (born 30 November 1994) is a Portuguese former professional tennis playerand currently a professional padel player.
+Sofia Araújo (born 30 November 1994) is a Portuguese former professional tennis player and currently a professional padel player.

 On 18 October 2010, Araújo reached her best singles ranking of world number 926.
 On 27 May 2013, she peaked at world number 904 in the doubles rankings.

 In April 2013, Araújo made her WTA tour debut at the 2013 Portugal Open playing alongside Joana Valle Costa in doubles, but lost to Nina Bratchikova and Varvara Lepchenko in the first round.

+In 2023 her partner will be the Spanish Marta Ortega.